reedlevinson/home/activities/activity7/README.md

 ## Prepare

-**Pick *one* person in your group to go first**, and [accept the assigment](https://classroom.github.com/a/gUZb9LNI) on GitHub Classroom.
-They will be asked to join an existing group or to create a new group; they should create a new group using your CS50 group name.
-Once finished, the rest of you should click through that link and pick the same group name from the list of existing groups.

-Clone that repository and make yourself a new branch:

-1. Log into plink; `cd cs50-dev`.
+1. Log into plink;
-2. `git clone` the repository from GitHub Classroom, above.
+2. `git clone` the repository for activiy7 located in /cs50/activity7.git
-3. `cd` into the resulting new subdirectory.
+3. `cd` into the resulting new cloned repo
 4. Copy the file `covid-blank.c` to `covid.c`
 5. One member of the team share screen and edit that file, filling in BLANKs.
 6. Build and run the program with `make test`.